matlugert/roundtable-inner-team/README.md

 Or pass the dilemma directly:

 ```
-/roundtable-inner-team I need to decide whether to fire a loyal but underperforming team lead.
-Voices: The CEO, The Friend, The Mentor, The Pragmatist.
+/roundtable-inner-team [Describe situation, the more detail the better] Voices: The CEO, The Friend, The Mentor, The Pragmatist.
 ```

 ## Output structure